 BMA guidance

-Legal and ethical factors doctors need to consider when making decisions about children and young people such as consent, refusal of treatment and confidentiality.
+This toolkit sets out the legal and ethical factors doctors need to consider when providing care and treatment for children and young people such as consent, refusal of treatment and confidentiality.

 Location: UK